Following are bios of current camp staff; more will be added as they become available.

 Kathy Talvitie, from the Delaware Valley, is active in the dance community as a musician, dancer, organizer and composer.
 In addition to playing piano with Hold the Mustard and A Joyful Noise, Kathy plays guitar with the contra band Raise the Roof and is a member of the Fiddlekicks clogging team.

 Katy German grew up in Berea, Kentucky - a community full of song and dance traditions from Appalachia, England, and Denmark.
 She was a member of the traveling youth performance team The Berea Festival Dancers, with whom she traveled to Denmark, England, Scotland, and Ireland.
 Katy's passion is working with youth, inter-generational, and beginning-level dancers.
 She's been on staff at many family dance weeks, including Pinewoods, Buffalo Gap, Cumberland Dance Week, and Lady of the Lake.
 During her six years in the Chapel Hill area, she helped coordinate monthly family dances.
 She now lives in Asheville, NC, singing, dancing, and calling family dances.
 She remains very involved with Christmas Country Dance School in Berea, as a program adviser, youth program coordinator, and class instructor.
-She is a current member of the CDSS Governing Board.
+Since September, she is the Executive Director of CDSS.

 Keith Murphy has been immersed in music and dance since his childhood days in Newfoundland.
 His distinctive rhythmic sound on guitar, mandolin, piano and foot percussion has helped drive several great contra dance bands including Nightingale, Wild Asparagus and Assembly.
 Having performed at many dance events throughout the U.S. and Canada as well as overseas, he brings a wealth of experience and sophistication to his playing.